-Some models of electric generators consume natural gas or propane as fuel; their engines are less problematic than those that consume gasoline or diesel.
+Some electric generators consume natural gas or propane as fuel; their engines are less problematic than those that consume gasoline or diesel.
 However, liquid fuel stocks must be stored in proper conditions, thereby creating unnecessary hassle for homeowners.

 Connecting power cables provide backup power to your home from the backup generator to the main building's electrical panel.
 Most systems require a second panel in the building with a built-in switch.
-This electrical circuit distributes the current from the generator to the various points of electricity consumption while automatically disconnecting the house from the main grid as soon as a power failure occurs.
+This electrical circuit distributes the current from the generator to the various points of electricity consumption while automatically disconnecting the house from the primary grid as soon as a power failure occurs.
 Cables that include low-power control wires joined together with high-voltage power wires are used for connections.
 In some cases, control wires are used separately.
-For example, low-voltage or low-current wires are used to connect the generator to the control panel.
+For example, low-voltage or low-current cables are used to connect the generator to the control panel.

 generator goes to the auxiliary panel for distribution to the pre-distributed circuits.
 Since the generator itself is placed separately from the living space in a weatherproof cabinet with good sound insulation, the noise from the generator engine does not create discomfort.
-Engine maintenance in most modern generators is limited to oil replacement after 100 hours of operation or every 2 years, whichever comes first.
+Engine maintenance in most modern generators is limited to oil replacement after 100 hours of operation or every two years, whichever comes first.

 The most popular autonomous power plants have a capacity of 7,500 to 20,000 watts.
 Thus, the average home can be supplied with energy from 10,000 watts and above, provided that the heating and water heating in the house does not use electricity.
-The durability and reliability of the generator, in this case, increases at times.
+The durability and reliability of the generator, in this case, increase at times.
 For example, a propane water heater makes more sense than running the same propane through a generator to generate electricity to heat water in an electric heater.
 The same goes for a gas stove compared to an electric stove.

 In the world of electricity, inverters are not the same thing as inverter generators.
 I know this isn't very clear, but let me explain.
 An inverter is a device that converts direct current (DC) electricity to alternating current (AC).
 Inverters are commonly used in alternative electrical systems to convert electricity from a battery into alternating current that you can use for plugged-in household items.
-In contrast, an inverter generator has an engine that actually generates electricity by burning fuel.
+In contrast, an inverter generator has an engine that generates electricity by burning fuel.

 Inverter generators get their name because they initially produce direct current (DC) power internally and then convert it to alternating current (AC) electronically before making it available to your home.
 This conversion process uses the term "inverter" and results in pure sine wave power at least as good and clean as what comes out of a wall outlet.